Dhilan100/Dhilan100/README.md

 # Currently working on

-- Recently discovered a way to revive my full bricked psp 3000 which 12 years ago was thought impossive by the modding community.
-The bricking occured due to tampering of the flash nand.
-The new method is to create a form of pandora battery called
+- Recently discovered a way to revive my full bricked psp 3000, which 12 years ago was thought impossive by the modding community.
+Bricking occured due to flash nand corruption.
+The new method is to create a form of pandora battery called a
-  BaryonSweeper battery, Despertar del Cementerio v10 magicstick and pysweeper.
-This should allow me to breathe life to a Dissidia Duo Decim Collector's edition PSP (kinda expensive now) and bring back potential retro repair work for psp 3000.
+  BaryonSweeper, Despertar del Cementerio v10 magicstick to access the custom firware files and pysweeper to execute the safe mode on the psp.
+This can bring back potential retro repair work for psp 3000s instead of being used as paperweight.

 ### Lets Connect!
 <p>